The great toilet paper shortage of 2020 and 2021 (?)

 Let's imagine you go out for a meal or a drink once a week.
 You might use the restrooms at the restaurant or pub.
 Similarly, if you go to a sporting event or a concert.
 You get the picture.

-Commercial toilet paper is different from home toilet paper: the rolls are a lot bigger, as is the size of the hole, and the paper itself is more utilitarian.
+Commercial toilet paper is different from home toilet paper: the rolls are a lot bigger, the size of the hole is bigger, and the paper itself is more utilitarian.
 You can't just put a roll of toilet paper from the office into your home toilet paper holder.

 In early 2020, pretty much overnight and across the world, demand for one type of toilet paper (commercial) went down substantially and demand for the other type of toilet paper (consumer) went up substantially.
 Bear in mind, toilet paper manufacturers have production lines for commercial and consumer paper, it takes time to slow down production on one line and ramp it up on another.